Hs2aH/Excel-Row-Encryption-Tool-/README.md

     python main.py

 **Output**

 Upon successful execution, the script will create a new directory named encrypted_rows/.
 This directory will contain:

-Encrypted files: Individual files for each row (e.g., encrypted_row_0.enc, encrypted_row_1.enc).
+1. Encrypted files: Individual files for each row (e.g., encrypted_row_0.enc, encrypted_row_1.enc).

-Log file: A CSV file named encryption_log.csv containing the decryption passwords.
+2. Log file: A CSV file named encryption_log.csv containing the decryption passwords.

 ### ⚠️ Security Considerations & Limitations
 Weak Passwords: The script is configured to generate short, 3-character passwords for educational purposes.
-These are not secure for sensitive data.
-For real-world use, you should increase the password length.
+These are not secure for sensitive data.For real-world use, you should increase the password length.

-Log File Security: The encryption_log.csv file contains all the passwords, so it must be protected and stored securely.
++ Log File Security: The encryption_log.csv file contains all the passwords, so it must be protected and stored securely.

-No Decryption Script: The current version of the script does not include a decryption function.
++ No Decryption Script: The current version of the script does not include a decryption function.
 Decryption must be performed manually using OpenSSL.

-Missing Data Integrity: The script focuses on confidentiality but does not include measures for data integrity.
++ Missing Data Integrity: The script focuses on confidentiality but does not include measures for data integrity.
 In production, you would need to implement an authenticated encryption scheme.